esphome/esphome-docs/components/climate/bang_bang.rst

 configured to trigger :ref:`actions <config-action>` based on the entire range (at the time this document was written) of fan modes that Home Assistant offers.

-**Note that actions are only called when the current temperature leaves the target temperature range or when the respective fan mode or swing mode is changed.**

 .. code-block:: yaml

     # Example dual-point configuration entry